tagawa/webcompat-testing/README.md

 * Regression testing to check if former issues have re-surfaced when a website is updated

 We will define a server/service that can run in the background or on a dedicated machine.
 This service will accept
-* One or more URLs for exploratory testing
+* An URLs for exploratory testing
-* One or more bug numbers for regression testing
+* A bug number for regression testing
 * JSON data for regression testing

+A master script controlling the testing will additionally accept
+* Text file of URLs for batch exploratory testing
+* List of bug numbers for batch regression testing
-* Link to a bug search for regression testing and/or status updates (initial support for Bugzilla, webcompat.com, GitHub)
+* Link to a bug search for regression testing and/or analysis (and/or status updates) (initial support should include Bugzilla, webcompat.com, GitHub)

 The service will run SlimerJS or PhantomJS to be able to run tests on a fully fledged web browser.
 The service must be able to spoof the User-Agent and emulate mobile screen sizes.